hughjonesd/ggmagnify/README.md

 remotes::install_github("hughjonesd/ggmagnify")
 ```

-Alternatively, install ggmagnify from r-universe:
+Alternatively, install ggmagnify from
+r-universe:

 ``` r
 install.packages("ggmagnify", repos = c("https://hughjonesd.r-universe.dev",
                  "https://cloud.r-project.org"))
 ```

-This will install the latest github release (currently v0.2.0)
+This will install the latest github release (currently 0.2.0).

 ## Basic inset

+To create an inset, use `geom_magnify(from, to)`. `from` can be a list
+giving the four corners of the area to magnify: `from = c(xmin, xmax,
+ymin, ymax)`.
+Optionally you can use the names `xmin`, etc.

+Similarly, `to` specifies where the magnified inset should go: `to =
+c(xmin, xmax, ymin, ymax)`.

 ``` r
 library(ggplot2)